C++11: Explicit overrides and final

-Null pointer constant
+Null pointer constant and type

-For the purposes of this section and this section alone, every occurrence of “0” is meant as “a constant expression which evaluates to 0, which is of type int”.
+For the purposes of this section and this section alone, every occurrence of "0" is meant as "a constant expression which evaluates to 0, which is of type int".
 In reality, the constant expression can be of any integral type.

 Since the dawn of C in 1972, the constant 0 has had the double role of constant integer and null pointer constant.
 The ambiguity inherent in the double meaning of 0 was dealt with in C by using the preprocessor macro NULL, which commonly expands to either ((void*)0) or 0.
-C++ forbids implicit conversion from void * to other pointer types, thus removing the benefit of casting 0 to void *.
+C++ forbids implicit conversion from void* to other pointer types, thus removing the benefit of casting 0 to void*.
 As a consequence, only 0 is allowed as a null pointer constant.
 This interacts poorly with function overloading: